 A diuretic helps increase urine output.
 This can be helpful if you’re trying to flush out toxins or reduce water retention.

 Ajwain Is a Laxative

 The volatile oils in Ajwain stimulate the digestive system and help promote bowel movements.
+According to Lybrate Health, carom seeds or ajwain regulate healthy bowel movements.
 This makes it useful for treating constipation.

 Ajwain Is a Uterine Stimulant